reisenberger/architecture-center/docs/guide/architecture-styles/index.md

 ## A quick tour of the styles

-This section gives a quick tour of the architecture styles that we’ve identified, along with some high-level considerations for their use.
+This section gives a quick tour of the architecture styles that we've identified, along with some high-level considerations for their use.
 Later sections go into more detail about each style.

 **[N-tier](./n-tier.md)** is a traditional architecture for enterprise applications.
 Dependencies are managed by dividing the application into *layers* that perform logical functions, such as presentation, business logic, and data access.
 A layer can only call into layers that sit below it.
 However, this horizontal layering can be a liability.
 It can be hard to introduce changes in one part of the application without touching the rest of the application.
 That makes frequent updates a challenge, and can limit the rate at which new features are added.